ooptimo/job-application-tests-php/README.md

       vendor/             contains dependent 3rd-party packages
       views/              contains view files for the Web application web/                contains the entry script and Web resources

+## Notes

+- **Deadline:** There is no time limit for this test, but we recommend delivering in no more than 2-3 days.
+- **Documentation:** If you need to document any decisions, please do so in the PR description.
+- **Dependencies:** You can use any libraries or tools you see fit, but please document your choices in the PR description.
+- **Bonus:** If you have time, feel free to add any additional features or improvements you see fit.
+- **Questions?:** If you have any questions or need clarification, feel free to reach out to [asunyer@ooptimo.com](mailto:asunyer@ooptimo.com)..

+## After Submission

+We will review your pull request and provide feedback.
+There is no need to merge the PR, as we will handle that.
+Once reviewed, your PR will be closed.

+#### Thank you for your time, and good luck!